MDDemon42/tech-dungeon-game/README.md

  4) Long hair of `fur` mutation (bald on `cosmo chakra`)
  5) More items for `extra arms` and `telekinesis` (`mage khopesh`)
  6) Legendary `MASPIC`
+ 7) Remains grant random `mutations`, not all at once
+ 9) Scripted places for `battle zone` appearances